ViggyNash/KeyboardKeyboard/README.md

 # KeyboardKeyboard

 Ever wanted to use a keyboard as a keyboard?
-Like a piano keyboard as a computer keyboard, I mean.
 Well now you can!
+Ever wanted to play the keyboard with a keybard?
+You can do that too!

+Now you can play your favorite code and code your favorite tunes!

 Why would you want to?
 Who knows, but you can.

 #todo:

-Implement using a keyboard as a keyboard.
-Like a computer keyboard as a piano keyboard.
+- Making it work 100% instead of 90%.
+- Adding it as a background process to all iLab machines at Rutgers
+- Port to Windows